robert-j-webb/stackedit/safe eval.md

 	dependentKeys: [‘price’, ‘numberPreviousItemsPurchased’]
 }
 ```
 Then, after the store updates, a returning user visits the site.
-Ed has bought 3 ties from the store previously, so their previousItemsPurchased is 3.
+Ed, w has bought 3 ties from the store previously, so their previousItemsPurchased is 3.
 When Ed looks at prices, they see a discount on everything for 3%!
 ### How is this calculated?
 When the store renders prices for each item, it checks to see if there is a discount, then it gets the formula, interpolates the variables and calculates the resulting price.